Learning color space adaptation from synthetic to real images of cirrus clouds: EXPERIMENTS

+Finally, we use $154$ unique test real images (from {\it Real Part}) to evaluate the segmentation performance of the FCNs trained on the above six datasets.
+We use mean IoU scores to measure the segmentation performance.
+Mean IoU is the intersection over the union of the prediction and ground truth in the segmentation results.
+A higher score means better performance.

 Table~\ref{tab:basic_compare} shows the evaluation results.
 Compared with the original synthetic images, the randomly augmented synthetic images has only less than $2\%$ relative improvement.
-On the other hand, using the adapted synthetic images as training data has improved the segmentation performance from $0.68$ to $0.75$ (about $10\%$ relative improvement), which proves the efficacy of our color space adaptation method.
-The performance of adapted images is very close to the performance of the real images.
-This demonstrates that it's promising to replace the real images with synthetic images to eliminate the manual labeling efforts, at least partially.
-In fact, using the combined dataset with the adapted images and the real images together, we obtain a segmentation performance of $0.7765$, which is higher than merely using the real images.
+On the other hand, using the adapted synthetic images as training data has improved the segmentation performance from $0.68$ to $0.75$ (about $10\%$ relative improvement), proving the efficacy of our color space adaptation method.
+The performance of adapted images is very close to that of the real images.
+It demonstrates that replacing real images with synthetic images to eliminate manual labeling efforts is promising, at least partially.
+Using the combined dataset with the adapted images and real images, we obtain a segmentation performance of $0.7765$, which is higher than merely using the real images.